scc-pi/test-dev-env/readme.md

 ![](resources/terminal-output.jpg)

-> The Positron defualt is for the HTML output to be shown in a preview
+> The Positron default is for the HTML output to be shown in a preview
 > pane.
-Alternatively you can check the output by opening the
+Alternatively, you can check the output by opening the
-> ‘test_page.html in your browser’.
+> `test_page.html` in your browser.

 # Appendix